 - Filament extruders allow control of all the features of the produced filament.
 Thanks to the built-in thickness meter, the possibility to customize all the stages of granules heating, and multiple sensitive sensors, the filament you’ll get will have perfect properties without any thicknesses deviations, over burnt sections, or cavities.

-- You can combine different materials in order to get entirely new blends.
+- You can combine different materials to get entirely new blends.
 When the standard assortment of filaments satisfies you neither with quality nor with characteristics, you’re able to experiment with different types of plastic granules, additives, tweaking compounds to obtain something brand-new for your projects.

-Let’s say you need less than a kilo of the Bio PE, but don’t want to wait several days before the delivery?
+When making your own printing material using a 3D filament extruder, you’re controlling the future of filament.
+Let’s say you need less than a kilo of Bio PE filament but don’t want to wait several days before the delivery.
 Simply extrude whatever amount of 3D filament is required at the time it’s needed!

-A home-made filament is convenient because:
+Self-made filament is convenient because:

 - You make the needed amount of the printing material and don’t have to keep dozens of half-empty spools you’ve used once and not going to try anymore.

 - The filament will not be stored in improper conditions.
 Sunlight, temperature change, and high humidity can damage the filament structure, making it inapplicable for printing.
 But when you create it on the go and immediately use it, you’ll get the best quality without any odd material remains.